MicrosoftDocs/fabric-docs/docs/data-science/uplift-modeling.md

 ---
-title: "Tutorial: Create, train, and evaluate an uplift model"
+title: 'Tutorial: Create, train, and evaluate an uplift model'
 description: Review this notebook to learn how to create, train, and evaluate uplift models and apply uplift modeling techniques. ms.reviewer: franksolomon ms.author: narsam